-The debt to income ratio is a tool lenders use to determine how much money is available for a monthly home loan payment after you have met your various other monthly debt payments.
+Your debt to income ratio is a formula lenders use to calculate how much of your income can be used for a monthly home loan payment after all your other recurring debt obligations are met.

-In general, conventional mortgage loans need a qualifying ratio of 28/36.
-FHA loans are less strict, requiring a 29/41 ratio.
+Most underwriting for conventional mortgages needs a qualifying ratio of 28/36.
+FHA loans are a little less strict, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be spent on housing costs (including principal and interest, private mortgage insurance, homeowner's insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be applied to housing costs (including principal and interest, PMI, hazard insurance, property tax, and homeowners' association dues).

-The second number is the maximum percentage of your gross monthly income that should be spent on housing costs and recurring debt together.
-Recurring debt includes things like auto/boat loans, child support and credit card payments.
+The second number in the ratio is what percent of your gross income every month which can be spent on housing costs and recurring debt.
+Recurring debt includes things like vehicle payments, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers on your own income and expenses, we offer a Mortgage Qualifying Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, we offer a Mortgage Loan Qualification Calculator.

-Don't forget these ratios are only guidelines.
-We will be thrilled to help you pre-qualify to determine how large a mortgage you can afford.
+Remember these ratios are just guidelines.
+We'd be happy to pre-qualify you to help you figure out how large a mortgage loan you can afford.

 Advanced Mortgage, Inc. can answer questions about these ratios and many others.
 Give us a call: (972)991-0080.